Inventory Controller Salary

 Popular Skills for Inventory Controller

-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, facility with SAP Enterprise Resource Planning and Purchasing are correlated to pay that is significantly above average, leading to increases of 21 percent and 10 percent, respectively.
-Skills that seem to negatively impact pay include Customer Service and Data Entry.
-Those educated in Microsoft Excel tend to be well versed in SAP Enterprise Resource Planning (ERP).
+Survey results show that Inventory Controllers use a fair number of skills.
+Most notably, facility with SAP Enterprise Resource Planning and Purchasing are correlated to pay that is significantly above average, leading to increases of 24 percent and 10 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Customer Service, Data Entry, and Inventory Management.
+The majority of those who know Microsoft Excel also know SAP Enterprise Resource Planning (ERP).

 Pay by Experience Level for Inventory Controller